 In the majority of cases, a fever is a natural healthy response that should be allowed to run its course.
 There are exceptions and in these cases it is important to seek medical care and make sure there is not a more serious problem.
-While I personally let the majority of illnesses run their course in our home, I don’t hesitate to seek medical help immediately if the situation warrants it.
+While I personally let the majority of illnesses run their course in our home, I don’t hesitate to seek medical help immediately either if the situation warrants it.

 In general, these are the times I seek medical care for a fever, but a parent’s intuition/research and conversation with your own doctor are important for determining when a fever is serious.
 I seek help when:

 - A child under three months has a fever over 100.4 or exhibits any serious symptoms

 - Child exhibits a fever over 104 as this can signal a more serious infection or poisoning

 - Fever for more than two consecutive days

 - The ill person has other symptoms like stiff neck, listlessness, or sensitivity to light